LukasVoeller/2020_RM_UltimateSidebar/Readme.md

 # Ultimate Sidebar
 UltimateSidebar is a custom Rainmeter widget.
-You can download Raimmeter here: https://www.rainmeter.net/
+You can get Raimmeter here: https://www.rainmeter.net/

 In combination with the Software "DesktopCoral" you'll be able to permanently reserve the space for the widget.
 As stated by DonationCoder.com: